TRIQS/nda/doc/ex7.md

 Here, we first multiplied the original representative data by 2 and then initialized a new array with it.

-@subsection ex7_p5 Symmetrizing an array
+@section ex7_p5 Symmetrizing an array

 The nda::sym_grp class provides a method that let's us symmetrize an existing array and simultaneously obtain the maximum symmetry violation.